T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Methodology

-In this section, we analyze the relationship between general user preferences and the properties of CEs and map the relationship to the CE generation process of T-COL. T-COL captures general user preferences by selecting suitable conditions and generates CEs that match user preferences using processes such as feature segmentation, feature value selection, and feature value padding.
-T-COL first constructs \textit{local greedy trees} using subsets of the divided local feature values to represent arbitrary local combinations of feature values.
-In addition, locally optimal combinations of feature values are selected on the \textit{local greedy tree} according to predefined rules.
-Afterward, T-COL joins several \textit{local greedy trees} in feature order, and the \textit{linking tree} stitches the feature value selection paths obtained from the \textit{local greedy trees} into a complete feature value selection path for selecting the feature values to be populated into the CE.
+T-COL captures general user preferences by selecting suitable conditions and generates CEs that match user preferences using processes such as prototype case screening and feature value selection.
+Additionally, to improve the efficiency of the explainer, we employ a partitioning strategy.
+T-COL first constructs \textbf{local greedy trees} using subsets of the divided local feature values to represent arbitrary local combinations of feature values.
+The feature values are derived from the query sample and prototype cases selected based on preferences.
+In addition, locally optimal objectives in conditions of feature values are selected on the \textbf{local greedy tree} according to general user preferences.
+Afterward, the feature value selection paths are obtained from \textbf{local greedy trees} and concatenated into a complete feature value selection path for selecting the feature values of CEs.